Visiting the Cirque de Mourèze

 Boulders on the right and the Pic Vissou (in the background)

-How to go to the Cirque?
+How to get to the Cirque?

-If you are on vacation in the area, you can simply rent a car in Montpellier or Beziers for your holidays.
-Access to the Mourèze site is from the parking lot, at the entrance of the village.
-Please note that a 3€ fee is required for the parking.
+If you are on holiday in the area, you can simply rent a car in Montpellier or Béziers for your holiday.
+Access to the Mourèze site is from the car park at the entrance to the village.
+Please note that there is a €3 parking fee.

 road leading to mourèze